medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-multiple-nodes.md

 ## Upgrades

 Upgrades are completely manual for the clustered setup right now.
-You have to go into each of the docker-compose files and modify the image tag and take containers down and restart them.
+You have to go into each of the docker compose files and modify the image tag and take containers down and restart them.